Measuring an individuals Recovery Capital helps address client’s needs allowing the case manager to offer client centred addiction treatment services.

-Last Door’s Recovery Community and Social Model Program assesses an individual’s Recovery Capital, allowing the case manager to offer client centred addiction treatment services.
+Last Door’s Recovery Community and Social Model Program assess an individual’s Recovery Capital, allowing the case manager to offer client-centred addiction treatment services.

 Research has shifted from the pathology and short-term addiction treatment modalities to include more focused attention to recovery.
 Conference participants will learn those factors that seem to make people with substance use disorders more resilient.
 These characteristics have been termed ‘Recovery Capital’, defined by Granfield and Cloud as “The breadth and depth of internal and external resources that can be drawn upon to initiate and sustain Recovery from alcohol and other drug problems”.

 Recovery Capital is not a fixed value, it diminishes during active addiction and increases during sustained recovery.
 Recovery Capital may be grouped in four categories – internal: human and physical; and external: social and cultural.